-About the 2022 Sale & Instructions
+About the 2024 Sale & Instructions

 1. Restoration

 As in the past, nearly all puzzles needing work have been restored by Bob as his principal avocation in retirement.
 Restoration includes making replacement pieces, which usually meet the test: “You have to hunt to find them”.
 Bob also repairs all the broken/split knobs, missing/damaged paper, and delaminated wood he can spot, so that the puzzle “looks really good” and is in very good or better condition.
 On average, this takes longer than replacing missing pieces.
 Unrestored puzzles and unfixable problems are noted in the Description section and the puzzle priced accordingly.
-If you should not be satisfied, call, or email us and we will work it out, including refund.
+If you should not be satisfied, email us and we will work it out, including refund.
 Also, wherever possible, Bob repairs boxes using archival materials and techniques, so they can safely store the puzzles but still show their age.
 And if Bob feels the box acidity might affect the pieces, he has been lining box bottoms with archival tissue paper, particularly the older Pastime boxes.

 2. Bidding